stephengaito/documentArchive/racket/design/sprints/sprint-001-initial-planning.md

 ## Tasks

-* Be able to specify a language syntax
+* build a simple frontend/backend using Angular2/Racket (completed)

- * Be able to specify a language syntax
+* Be able to specify a language syntax (pushed)
- * Be able to specify language axioms
+ * Be able to specify a language syntax (pushed)

-* Build a simple tool to read a context-free description of an AST and compile it into a collection of Racket structures.
+ * Be able to specify language axioms (pushed)

-* Load a language artefact
+* Build a simple tool to read a context-free description of an AST and compile it into a collection of Racket structures. (pushed)

-* Be able to write out a simple computational "proof"
+* Load a language artefact (pushed)

-* Rudimentary verification of a simple "proof"
+* Be able to write out a simple computational "proof" (pushed)

-* build a simple frontend/backend using Angular2/Racket
+* Rudimentary verification of a simple "proof" (pushed)

 All of the above are to be as simple as possible using flat Racket/text files.